lutfumertceylan/mywebsite/_posts/2020-07-04-ato-and-data-leakage-via-cors-misc.md

 <img src="/images/sensdatacors.jpg"><br>

 So I was able to both change the e-mail address of the victim account and steal sensitive data.
 Both vulnerabilities were caused by CORS Misconfiguration.
-As I have explained,it is possible to exploit these vulnerabilities with a simple script.
+As I have explained, it is possible to exploit these vulnerabilities with a simple script.

 ### The end :